Chateau de Chambord

 Apart from its mines being the world’s source of turquoise (copper aluminium phosphate) for almost 2,000 years, and hence the turquoise ceranuis on the minaret, Nishapur was the home of Omar Khayyam.
 He lived from 1048CE to 1131CE, about 100 years before the minaret of Jam was built, and whilst most of the westerners know of him as a poet, he was a brilliant mathematician.
 Given that he cracked the difficult problem of solving cubic equations, by a geometrical method of intersecting a circle with a parabola, I think he would have determined the elegance of a double helix, and worked out its simple geometry, whilst eating his cornflakes.

-Each staircase — the one in Chambord and the other in The Minaret of Jam — I suppose is simply catering function to its form.
+Each staircase — the one in Chateau de Chambord and the other in the Minaret of Jam — I suppose is simply catering form to function.
 Chambord’s is easy, feels almost effortless with low rise, wider treads; whereas the one in the minaret appears intensely steep.
-And the reason for this is simply because for a typical double-helix staircase to work, it needs adequate diametric width to cross the meeting point with good headroom to spare.
+And the reason for this is simply because for a typical double-helix staircase to work, it needs adequate diametric width to cross the meeting point with headroom to spare.
 If the plan diameter is limited, then it is imperative that the rise needs to become steeper.

 I digress here.

-Chambord and its surrounding is so vast that it is taxing for people going around on foot.
-With two children in tow, we didn’t bother venturing into the gardens around it anyway.
-Even the rooms, 440 in all, are just too many to cover every one of them.
-The fact that Chambord is sparsely furnished made it somewhat easier to skip most.
+The chateau and its surrounding is so vast that it is taxing for people going around on foot.
+With two kids in tow, we did not bother venturing into the gardens around it anyway.
+Even the rooms, 440 in all, are just too many to cover.
+The fact that the chateau is sparsely furnished made it somewhat easier to skip most.
 Instead we chose to head upstairs for a closer look at the complex roof, and the towering terrace above the open staircase column.

-It is ironic that the chateau so magnificent had more than its share of neglect, and destruction by the luddites of the revolution, besides bearing the eternally unfinished tag for a long time.
-Four centuries in fact makes you look at it in disbelief.
-The thing that I took home that evening was the king’s quote — displayed via the audio-visual prelude at the start of the tour:
+It is ironic that the chateau so magnificent had more than its share of neglect, and destruction by the luddites of the revolution, besides bearing the unfinished tag eternally.
+That it was incrementally built over four centuries makes you look at it in disbelief.
+An audio-visual prelude featuring the king’s quote at the start of the tour says it best:

 If one is worried about finishing, then one would never start anything.